 One day, I was told that that there was something I could do, something all of the staff members agreed would be a wonderful thing.
 I could take five more classes, and then graduate the next year, one year early, receiving a general/standard diploma instead of the advanced diploma I had been working towards.
 Or, I could take two more classes and graduate with a modified IEP diploma the next semester.
 Alternatively, I could get a GED now and graduate at the end of the semester.
 Basically, they decided they wanted to get rid of me.

 Because I had been in an educational environment where my disability was considered an inconvenience to everyone around me, I started seriously thinking about this.
 I’d been given pamphlets about these options, but I couldn’t see them, so I put them in my backpack.
 I researched the GED, put together a mock class schedule for the next year, and told my parents all about the ideas I had been presented.

 They were horrified that this had even been presented to me as an option.

-My family started to consider moving to a neighboring school district, which had a full virtual high school program and would provide better opportunities for me and my brother.
-It would involve selling our house and leaving the community we had lived in for twelve years, but it was the only way I was going to graduate.
+My family started to consider moving to a neighboring school district.
+The school district had a full virtual high school program and would provide better opportunities for me and my brother.
+It would involve selling our house and leaving the community we had lived in for twelve years.
+We saw it as the only way I was going to graduate.
 My parents started doing research, and made an appointment with a guidance counselor at what would eventually be my new high school.

-My mom and I went to meet with this guidance counselor, and my head was full of the information I had been given.
+My mom and I went to meet with this guidance counselor.
+I kept thinking about the information I had been given by the staff at my school.
 When the guidance counselor went to ask me about scheduling, I repeated what all of the other staff at my old school had said: